YasirAhmadX/practicals/index.md

 ---

 ### About

-This page was made and is maintained by [EccentricX](https://github.com/EccentricX).Contact him for any bugs or typo in above programs.
+This page was made and is maintained by [EccentricX](https://github.com/EccentricX) .
+Contact him for any bugs or typo in above programs.